 |Mrs Adina Cadman|

-|Receptionists provide an important link for patients with the practice and are your initial contact point for general enquiries.
+All our Receptionists are trained Patient Advisors who provide an important link for patients with the practice and are your initial contact point for general enquiries.
 They can provide basic information on services and results and direct you to the right person depending on your health issue or query.
-Receptionists make most of the patient appointments with the GPs and nurses.
+Patient Advisors make most of the patient appointments with the GPs, ANPs and nurses.
 They also perform other important tasks such as issuing repeat prescriptions and dealing with prescription enquiries, dealing with financial claims, dealing with patient records and carrying out searches and practice audits.
 They work under guidance from the Partners.